agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 To understand what is going on, we can have a look at the logs produced by this scenario.

 ```
-Basic examples of checks:
 Starting scenario 'reverse a string twice yields the same results'
-- reverse a string twice yields the same results (36 millis)
+- reverse a string twice yields the same results (2087 millis)

    Scenario : reverse a string twice yields the same results
       main steps
-      Checking model 'reversing a string twice yields same value' with maxNumberOfRuns=5 and maxNumberOfTransitions=1 and seed=1540964994856
+      Checking model 'reversing a string twice yields same value' with maxNumberOfRuns=5 and maxNumberOfTransitions=1 and seed=1541177654821
          Run #1
-            generate and save string with values ['an alphanumeric String (20)' -> 'QhKJha33C3dWhkhMJI3m']
+            generate and save string with values ['an alphanumeric String (20)' -> 'zCFAPwANfohFhQx4h6Pl']
-            save random string 'QhKJha33C3dWhkhMJI3m' (1 millis)
+            save random string 'zCFAPwANfohFhQx4h6Pl' (6 millis)
-            retrieve and reverse a string twice yields the same value
+            reverse a string twice yields the same value
-            save reversed twice string (3 millis)
+            Given I POST /double-reverse with query parameters 'word' -> 'zCFAPwANfohFhQx4h6Pl' (1328 millis)
+            Then assert status is '200' (2 millis)
+            And I save path '$' from body to key 'reversed-twice-random-input' (23 millis)
-         Run #1 - End reached on action 'retrieve and reverse a string twice yields the same value' after 1 transitions
+         Run #1 - End reached on action 'reverse a string twice yields the same value' after 1 transitions
          Run #2
-            generate and save string with values ['an alphanumeric String (20)' -> 'qTsf1o8WTDXdl6tqZEgb']
+            generate and save string with values ['an alphanumeric String (20)' -> 'jfQadaz86jXxP7AoBNST']
-            save random string 'qTsf1o8WTDXdl6tqZEgb' (0 millis)
+            save random string 'jfQadaz86jXxP7AoBNST' (0 millis)
-            retrieve and reverse a string twice yields the same value
+            reverse a string twice yields the same value
+            Given I POST /double-reverse with query parameters 'word' -> 'jfQadaz86jXxP7AoBNST' (6 millis)
+            Then assert status is '200' (0 millis)
-            save reversed twice string (0 millis)
+            And I save path '$' from body to key 'reversed-twice-random-input' (0 millis)
-         Run #2 - End reached on action 'retrieve and reverse a string twice yields the same value' after 1 transitions
+         Run #2 - End reached on action 'reverse a string twice yields the same value' after 1 transitions
          Run #3
-            generate and save string with values ['an alphanumeric String (20)' -> 'dDbT8wTgXCsfxNYcDE3l']
+            generate and save string with values ['an alphanumeric String (20)' -> 'O6SVBD9CQxUXN2Ag1mL3']
-            save random string 'dDbT8wTgXCsfxNYcDE3l' (0 millis)
+            save random string 'O6SVBD9CQxUXN2Ag1mL3' (0 millis)
-            retrieve and reverse a string twice yields the same value
+            reverse a string twice yields the same value
+            Given I POST /double-reverse with query parameters 'word' -> 'O6SVBD9CQxUXN2Ag1mL3' (5 millis)
+            Then assert status is '200' (0 millis)
-            save reversed twice string (0 millis)
+            And I save path '$' from body to key 'reversed-twice-random-input' (0 millis)
-         Run #3 - End reached on action 'retrieve and reverse a string twice yields the same value' after 1 transitions
+         Run #3 - End reached on action 'reverse a string twice yields the same value' after 1 transitions
          Run #4
-            generate and save string with values ['an alphanumeric String (20)' -> 'j4nYw07FqHdHAZdBXGR6']
+            generate and save string with values ['an alphanumeric String (20)' -> '0nbLBgwP4eE9QqOeCbOn']
-            save random string 'j4nYw07FqHdHAZdBXGR6' (0 millis)
+            save random string '0nbLBgwP4eE9QqOeCbOn' (0 millis)
-            retrieve and reverse a string twice yields the same value
+            reverse a string twice yields the same value
+            Given I POST /double-reverse with query parameters 'word' -> '0nbLBgwP4eE9QqOeCbOn' (4 millis)
+            Then assert status is '200' (0 millis)
-            save reversed twice string (0 millis)
+            And I save path '$' from body to key 'reversed-twice-random-input' (0 millis)
-         Run #4 - End reached on action 'retrieve and reverse a string twice yields the same value' after 1 transitions
+         Run #4 - End reached on action 'reverse a string twice yields the same value' after 1 transitions
          Run #5
-            generate and save string with values ['an alphanumeric String (20)' -> 'dLoQ4OgEYyJLLDxluUaW']
+            generate and save string with values ['an alphanumeric String (20)' -> '1RgTnx5ohrjhnZHKDHZO']
-            save random string 'dLoQ4OgEYyJLLDxluUaW' (0 millis)
+            save random string '1RgTnx5ohrjhnZHKDHZO' (0 millis)
-            retrieve and reverse a string twice yields the same value
+            reverse a string twice yields the same value
+            Given I POST /double-reverse with query parameters 'word' -> '1RgTnx5ohrjhnZHKDHZO' (4 millis)
+            Then assert status is '200' (0 millis)
-            save reversed twice string (0 millis)
+            And I save path '$' from body to key 'reversed-twice-random-input' (0 millis)
-         Run #5 - End reached on action 'retrieve and reverse a string twice yields the same value' after 1 transitions
+         Run #5 - End reached on action 'reverse a string twice yields the same value' after 1 transitions
-      Check block succeeded (34 millis)
+      Check block succeeded (2002 millis)
 ```

 We can see that:
   - we have performed 5 runs of 1 transition each through the state machine
-  - each run called `generateStringAction` followed by `reverseAction`
+  - each run called `generateStringAction` followed by `reverseStringAction` which is the only transition defined
-  - each run stopped because no other transitions are left to explore from `reverseAction`
+  - each run stopped because no other transitions are left to explore from `reverseStringAction`
   - the string generator has been called for each run
   - no post-condition has been broken